-After I finished the taxidermy training, I returned at the museum and started building a new taxidermy collection for the museum.
+After few months of intense taxidermy training, I returned at the museum and started building a new taxidermy collection for the museum.

 I worked at the museum for twelve years.
 During that time, I did thousands of specimens and placed them in a natural display; full-size mammals such as roe deer, wild boar, elk, brown bear and more, birds, fish, reptiles, and insects.

 When we moved to Canada, I enrolled into certified courses in order to get my firearms and hunting licenses.
 I also joined a group of hunters and I started learning about Canada’s wildlife and hunting techniques.

 Since 2004 I’ve been hunting every deer season and I had the chance to explore the wilderness and meet more hunters.
 So I decided to open my own taxidermy business.

 Now I have my taxidermy shop here in London, Ontario, Canada, and will continue to explore my passion for taxidermy and outdoor activities.
 It is a great experience to work in Canada as a taxidermist considering the people I'm working for and the abundance of wildlife that is here.

 My name is Mario and I'm the taxidermist at Forest City Taxidermy, London, Ontario, Canada.